alexismrni/snmp_network_info/README.md

 240000 corresponds to time to returns warning if there are changes

-Big thanks to <a href="https://github.com/maubertin">@maubertin</a> for his help and farid@joubbi.se for the initial script.
+Big thanks to <a href="https://github.com/maubertin">@maubertin</a> for his help and farid@joubbi.se for the initial SNMP script.